 “There is typically a chasm between the engineering and business side of the house, and zero trust is a strategy that can help bridge that gap,” he said, adding that this perspective comes from working in both worlds as a network and security engineer, architect, and a pen tester before becoming an analyst and a field chief technology officer.

-Second, said Kindervag, is doing a zero trust workshop so that everybody understands the goal and have a common understanding, as well as a guide for their trajectory.
+Second, said Kindervag, is doing a zero trust workshop so that everybody understands the goal and has a common understanding, as well as a guide for their trajectory.

 This will typically take the form of putting the data into its own segment on the network, mapping the transaction flows of the system using that data, which identifies where to put security controls, architecting the network accordingly by putting a network segmentation gateway with the necessary functionality in front of the protect surface; defining a micro perimeter and policy around that using the Kipling Method, and then monitoring and maintaining that using data analytics to refine the approach.